Costwise

 City guide estimates, scaled by local labour costs.
 Indicative averages for painting and decorating, not quotes.

-London and the South East run above the national figures on labour.
+Prices in London and the South East run above the national figures on labour.

 Common questions